audrium/mlviz/README.md

 # mlviz

-Visualization tool for machine learning algorithms.
+App holds machine learning experiments written in javascript:

-- Linear Regression example shows how gradient descent can be used to iteratively estimate k and b parameters.
+- Gradient Descent example show how this algorithm can be used to solve a linear regression problem.
+It works by iteratively estimating and tuning k and b parameters of regression line (when y = kx + b) and trying minimize the cost function (MSE).

+- MNIST mini project trains a simple neural network to recognize handwritten digits from the famous dataset.

+- Object Detection example uses already pretrained TensorFlow.js COCO-SSD model to detect objects in a webcam.
+The model is capable of detecting 90 classes of objects.

 Live demo [here](https://audrium.github.io/mlviz).